iDE Global

 Impact

-• Delivered some 410,308 latrines to rural households, equating to roughly one in five rural Cambodian households.
+• Delivered 410,308 latrines to rural households, equating to roughly one in five rural Cambodian households.

 • Delivered over 22,000 alternating dual pit upgrades, enabling households to sustainably manage their latrine pit waste into the future.